mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 1. Add the line `pull-filter ignore "redirect-gateway"` to the ovpn file.

 Step 6 deserves a bit of explanation.
 During testing on a local device using the AWS-provided VPN client, I found that AWS Client VPN was still routing all traffic through the VPN—even though `split_tunnel` was enabled.
-The culprit was a default route pushed by the server.
+The culprit was the `redirect-gateway` flag which the AWS provided client was setting.

 Fortunately, `pull-filter` is one of the supported [OpenVPN directives](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/connect-aws-client-vpn-connect.html#support-openvpn) in the AWS client.
 By adding `pull-filter ignore "redirect-gateway"`, we instruct the client to ignore that directive and preserve split-tunnel behavior.